 Our Playbooks allow you to explain controls and what to do if a change is detected.
-Trout Software continuously index knowledge in playbooks and leverage machine learning models to recommend relevant content to your team.
+Trout Software continuously indexes knowledge in playbooks and leverages machine learning models to recommend relevant content to your team.

 Trout Software offers a solution to the time-consuming process of configuration monitoring by providing software that allows organizations to explore their environment and automate controls.